We Need a New Approach to Testing Microservices

 The great thing about the Dev cluster is that you can deploy whatever you want, but when Team B was experimenting late last week, they left Service B in a state where it won’t handle requests as designed.
 No worries, they do a rollback, and by Tuesday morning everyone is ready to test.

 By Tuesday afternoon, things look good, so they’re ready to ship to the QA environment.
-This is a necessary step, since the QA and operations engineers maintain a bunch of dependencies on this cluster that aren’t available on Dev.
-Stuff like third-party payment providers are on QA with dummy credentials, and more “production-like” versions of data stores are there too.
+This is a necessary step since the QA and operations engineers maintain a bunch of dependencies on this cluster that aren’t available on Dev.
+Stuff like third-party payment providers are on QA with dummy credentials and more “production-like” versions of data stores are there too.
 Once Team A packages its updates and writes up a pull request (PR), it’s ready to go to the next team.

 The QA/Staging Cluster: End-to-End Problems

 The QA team looks for merges to a main branch to know when it’s time to deploy changes to the QA cluster and starts testing from there.
 This feature is a day behind, but by Wednesday morning they’re ready to get started.
-Typically the QA team doesn’t test individual microservices, preferring to grab all updates and test the system end to end (E2E).
+Typically the QA team doesn’t test individual microservices, preferring to grab all updates and test the system end-to-end (E2E).
 This is a great help since it means they know whether updates will really work on the complete system.
 But it also ends up causing delays.

-It turns out that the updates rely on Team B’s new features from last week, and for various reasons they haven’t been merged to main yet.
+It turns out that the updates rely on Team B’s new features from last week, and for various reasons, they haven’t been merged to main yet.
 Now they’re really seeing delays.
 It takes a while to diagnose this problem, and Team A doesn’t realize the issue is syncing QA up with Team B’s changes until Thursday morning.
 They ask Team B to rush their merge to main, but this is a human process and takes time, so it’s not until Friday morning that everything is merged and ready to go back to QA.

 By this time, they’ve already blown their deadline, but things are about to go from bad to worse: QA teams vary their testing cadence, but they generally don’t work completely on demand.
 This means they’ve missed the testing runs for the week and have to wait until Monday.
 Team A can get some automated test feedback from Selenium or Playwright (assuming they are running automated E2E tests against Staging).
 But these tests don’t cover every case, so Team A has to decide if it’s worth waiting for QA’s feedback or whether they should just plow ahead, fixing what the automated tests found to prepare for more manual testing.